 20% of the cost of the home is the usual amount you need to put as a down payment.
 With that being said, many lenders are allowing much less.
 There are also programs for first-time home buyers that ask for as little as 3% down.
 If you happen to find yourself in this situation, take note that the lower your down payment may wind up costing you in fees as well as needing private mortgage insurance.
 Not to mention, even something like a 5% down payment on a $250,000 home for example, is $12,500.

 Put some numbers into a down payment calculator so that you have an idea of what you are working with.
 There are lots of ways you can start to save money.
 Any windfalls of cash like a raise, tax refund or work bonus can be put towards your down payment.
 There are also lots of everyday expenses you could be cutting back on too.
 Starbucks trips, lunches out, dinners out.
 This all adds up to quite a bit of money.
 Get started by setting up an automatic savings plan and using a financial app to track your progress.

+Another one of our big first time home buyer tips: Checking in on your credit report is one of the key steps to becoming a first time homeowner.
 Do you currently have credit issues?
 Your credit report is one of the most important numbers associated with your name.
 By law, you have free access to your annual credit report from the three major credit reporting agencies.
 AnnualCreditReport.com is authorized by Federal law so you can feel secure accessing yours from here.